It is 3:22 PM at our server, a quarter hour past The None

 Currently the grandest of the grands is the Model F308 by Fazioli of Sacile, Italy.
 As the number implies, it’s 308 centimeters long or a little over ten feet.
 Specialized computer algorithms allow the company to finesse the bejesus out of the geometries of the strings, harp, and other components to achieve that length and coax the absolute maximum out of the total system.

 But storm clouds loom: Klavins of Bonn, Germany, claims to be working on a Model 408.
 If it had to rely on the same material for its strings as the Fazioli, which I can’t imagine, it would need to torture them with around 75% more tension.
-So… synthetic sapphire whiskers?
-Carbon nanotube composites?
-Stay tuned.
+Might this be a good application for carbon nanotube composites?
+These may well offer tensile strengths in the tens of gigapascals, many times what our toughest steels can now manage.
+Stay tuned!

 You’d probably no more relegate 100-year-old balsamic vinegar to a salad than you would pour Manni olive oil into a turkey fryer.
 The classical balsamic — the only one legally marketable in the EU as Aceto Balsamico Tradizionale — consists of Trebbiano and/or Lambrusco grape juices that have been gently boiled for 24-30 hours down to a syrup, filtered, injected with a starter culture, and then ritualistically fermented through a series of progressively smaller casks made of varying types of wood.